hung101/whatsapp-store/PRISMA_VALIDATION_FIX.md

 1. **Timestamp fields** were being passed as strings (e.g., `"1738668618"`) instead of numbers
 2. **Message secret fields** contained base64 strings instead of Buffer objects
 3. **Undefined values** were being passed to Prisma, causing validation failures
+4. **Unknown fields** were being passed that don't exist in the Prisma schema (e.g., `statusMentions`, `messageAddOns`)

 ## Root Cause

-The WhatsApp message data from Baileys contains string timestamps and base64-encoded secrets, but the Prisma schema expects:
+The WhatsApp message data from Baileys contains:
+- String timestamps instead of numbers
+- Base64-encoded secrets instead of Buffer objects
+- New fields that don't exist in the current Prisma schema

+The Prisma schema expects:
 - `messageTimestamp: Int` (number)
 - `messageC2STimestamp: Int` (number)
 - `messageSecret: Bytes` (Buffer)
+- Only fields defined in the schema

 ## Solutions Implemented